DMoney44/PicLingo/README.md

 # PicLingo

  PicLingo is an AI application that allows people to visually learn another language by using their surroundings.
-It uses object detection **detectnet** in the
+It uses **detectnet** in the
  **jetson-inference** library and translates them into the specified languages.

 Examples: